-Mrs. Perez enjoys working and interacting with the diverse student body of BGSU.
-She is a lifelong resident of Wood County and has worked at the university for 28 years.
+Mrs. Perez enjoys working, interacting and serving the students and staff of BGSU.
+She is a member of Classified Staff and has worked at the university for 30 years.
 She enjoys her family life and gardening.

 Position: Licensed Professional Counselor